DizNicolasAmor/interviews-practice/HTML.md

   29. What is the role of the Web Workers API?
   30. How can the performance of an HTML5 web page be measured?
   31. How can HTML5 web pages be optimized?
+  32. Explain the concept of "shadow DOM" in the context of web components.
+  33. How does shadow DOM encapsulation work

 <a name="basics"/>